-So, you’re going on a Gap Year and you want a way to tell everyone from your mom to your camp friends to your weird uncle everything that’s going on without having to reiterate the same stories over and over again.
+So, you’re going on a gap year and you want a way to tell everyone–from your mom to your camp friends, to your weird uncle–everything that’s going on without having to reiterate the same stories over and over again.

-Here are 5 tips and tricks for YOUR gap year blog!
+Here are 5 tips and tricks for your gap year blog!

 1. Add pictures!

-2. Do research!
+2. Do research.

-One of the best parts of traveling abroad is being able to visit countries, cities, and towns that you have never been to before and likely know very little about.
-Doing research before you go will not only help you with your blog but will make the city come alive.
-The cobble stones streets will tell a story as breathtaking cathedrals share their rich history.
+One of the best parts of traveling abroad is being able to visit countries, cities, and towns that you have never been to before, and likely know very little about.
+Doing research before you go will not only help you with your blog, but will make the city come alive as you explore!
+The cobblestone streets will tell a story as breathtaking cathedrals share their rich history.

-3. Write with detail!
+3. Write with detail.

-Many people reading your blog will be family and friends wanting to know what you’re doing so write with your senses.
-Explain how it felt to eat tapas after working during your internship in Sevilla, what it the elephants smelled like during your service learning in Thailand, the sound of you instructor's voice during your language module in Paris.
-By doing so, people will become more invested in your journey as they begin to live vicariously through you on your travels!
+Many people reading your blog will be family and friends wanting to know what you’re doing, so write with your senses: explain how it felt to eat tapas after working during your internship in Sevilla, what the elephants smelled like during your service learning in Thailand, the sound of you instructor's voice during your language module in Paris–in doing so, people will become more invested in your journey as they are invited to live vicariously through you on your travels!

-4. Include other voices!
+4. Include other voices.

-5. Let your personality shine through
+5. Let your personality shine through.

 Unlike travel websites, blogs offer a personal note to the experience and the opportunity to grow your voice.
 Remember that you are the interpreter of the experience and place!
 People are reading your blog to find out what your time was like, so be sure to stay true to you.
-If you’re funny and sarcastic or quiet and reserved, let your voice take center stage on narrating your experience.
+Whether you’re funny and sarcastic or quiet and reserved, let your voice take center stage on narrating your experience.